skaes/logjam-tools/README.md

 to connect to and a zeromq SUB socket for forwarding.
 It optionally subscribes to a RabbitMQ server to collect application messages from there and republishes them on the PUB socket.
-You can place as many of those devices as needed to scale the infrastructure.
+You can place as many of those devices as needed to to scale the logging infrastructure.

 ## logjam-importer